angular-eslint/angular-eslint/packages/eslint-plugin/docs/rules/relative-url-prefix.md

 # `@angular-eslint/relative-url-prefix`

-The ./ and ../ prefix is standard syntax for relative URLs; don't depend on Angular's current ability to do without that prefix.
+Ensures that URLs uses the prefixes './' and '../'.
 See more at https://angular.io/styleguide#style-05-04

 - Type: suggestion
 - Category: Best Practices
+- 🔧 Supports autofix (`--fix`)

 <br>